Building contractors save time and money with digital keys

 The BEKEY Access Control Solution is sold to government and companies.
 For these clients, the key administration and distribution is done through NETKEY, a cloud-based software.
 NETKEY makes it possible to give access to employees, partners and suppliers with standard or time limited access and to have a complete overview of the use of the access points.

 BEKEY has been market leader for digital access solutions in Denmark since 2008.
-BEKEY is a wholly runned subsidiary of 100% by North Media, which is Nasdaq OMX listed.
+BEKEY is a wholly owned subsidiary by North Media, which is Nasdaq OMX listed.

 For more information: